orangy/komplex/README.md

 History
 =======

-This project began as a DSL demo for CodeFest presentation, but as I got into building something looking realistic, I found that I really like it.
+This project began as a DSL demo for a presentation, but as I got into building something looking realistic, I found that I really like it.
 So it is possible I can actually make a build system that doesn't make us cry :)

 What I want?